‘RHOA’ Star Porsha Williams Shares First Photos Of 6-Day-Old Daughter On Her Own Instagram Page

 As previously reported by The Inquisitr, Williams and McKinley’s first child was born on March 22.

-People confirmed that the little girl was born at 1.36 p.m. and weighed 6lbs and 15 oz.
+People confirmed that the little girl was born at 1:36 p.m. and weighed 6 pounds, 15 ounces.

 In a joint statement issued to the site, Dennis and Porsha shared how happy they were to have become parents for the first time.